Robert Caro: Writing process

-After conducting his years-long research, Caro attempts to "see the whole book right down to the last line," by putting up an outline on a twenty-two-foot corkboard before writing the first manuscript as a way to prevent writer's block.
-He writes several successive drafts in longhand on discontinued "legal pads, white with narrow lines," which Caro has mass ordered and keeps in East Hampton.
-Subsequently, Caro types his books on Smith Corona Electra 210 typewriters, which The New Republic called "a model practically synonymous with him."
-Upon the publication of The Passage of Power in 2012, Caro owned fourteen Smith Coronas, which came down to eleven in 2019, one of which, the one used when writing The Power Broker, was on display in the 2021 New-York Historical Society's "Turn Every Page": Inside the Robert A. Caro Archive exhibition.
+After conducting his years-long research, Caro attempts to "see the whole book right down to the last line," by putting up an outline on a 22-foot corkboard before writing the first manuscript, as a way to prevent writer's block.
+He writes several successive drafts in longhand on discontinued "legal pads, white with narrow lines," which Caro has mass-ordered and keeps in East Hampton.
+Subsequently, Caro types his books on Smith Corona Electra 210 typewriters, which The New Republic called "a model practically synonymous with him".

+Upon the publication of The Passage of Power in 2012, Caro owned 14 Smith Coronas, which came down to 11 in 2019.
+One of these, the one used when writing The Power Broker, was placed on display at the New York Historical's "Turn Every Page": Inside the Robert A. Caro Archive exhibition.
 Since production of these was discontinued, Caro uses his reserve to supply parts when these become defective.
 The typewriters are supplied to him from individuals who, upon knowing his use of the Smith Coronas, send theirs to him.
-Other individuals have attempted to sell Caro theirs, however he only answers to letters offering them as gifts.
-Since Caro retypes several versions of his manuscripts before submitting for publication, he prefers a bolder text, which he achieves by using cotton ribbon, instead of the now-common nylon.
-As the former were discontinued, his wife Ina found a supplier that would manufacture them on the condition that Caro order a dozen gross, or 1728 units.
-He edits with the use of red 314 Berol Draughting pencils and keeps "a ledger tracking how many words he has written against his stringent 1,000-word daily goal."
-Though he now works in an office, at one point he wrote "in the woods ... in a shack, a 12×15 ... put on cinderblocks."
+Other individuals have attempted to sell Caro theirs.
+However, he only answers letters offering them as gifts.

+Since Caro retypes several versions of his manuscripts before submitting them for publication, he prefers a bolder text, which he achieves by using cotton ribbon, instead of the now-common nylon.
+As the former were discontinued, his wife Ina found a supplier that would manufacture them on the condition that Caro order a dozen gross, or 1,728 units.
+He edits with the use of red 314 Berol Draughting pencils and keeps "a ledger tracking how many words he has written against his stringent 1,000-word daily goal".
+Though he now works in an office, at one point he wrote "in the woods ... in a shack, a 12×15 ... put on cinderblocks".

+Fiction

+In 1950s, Caro wrote several stories, published in Princeton Tiger, Nassau Literary, and other magazines.
+Among his published stories are "Thirty Second Break", "Salt Water Baptism", "The Mile", and "The Glitter and the Glare" (all published in 1954).
+In 1974, after The Power Broker was published, Caro had a contract with Knopf for a novel "about journalism, focusing on an investigative reporter".
+It was titled either The Powers of the Press, News Man: A Novel, or The Ladies in the Lobby.
+The book is unpublished: Caro remembered that he sent the draft to his publisher, Robert Gottlieb, who told him "Forget this".
+The draft is now in Caro's research archive.